-In the Role name field, enter a name for the new role — in this example, we’re using “QA Analyst.”
+In the Role name field, enter a name for the new role.
+In this example, we use “QA Analyst.”

-The invitee will receive an invitation via e-mail with a link.
-When this link is selected, the user will be prompted by Ninox to formally accept the invitation:
+The invitee receives an invitation via email containing a link.
+When they click the link, Ninox prompts to formally accept the invitation:

-If you need to assign rights on a larger scale across all tables, then do the following:
+To assign rights on a larger scale across all tables:

 From the Team Workspace screen, select a database.
 The Tables screen appears.

-Select the red Admin wrench icon on the top right.
+Click the red Admin wrench icon in the top-right corner.

 Select the Security tab.